rpdelaney/l4d2-tourney-rules/rules.md

 ##Section 3: Registration process

 #####3.1 Registration
-Teams may register by [TBD].
+Teams may register by posting in the thread.[8]

 #####3.2 Deadline
-The deadline for registrations is [TBD].
+The deadline for registrations is 2016-09-18.
 Late registrations will not be accepted.

 #####3.3 Double registration